Geek-Boy-Aditya/Coursera_Machine_Learning_By_Andrew_Ng/README.md

 ![](/images/Week2/MF4.png)

-The following image compares gradient descent with one variable to gradient descent with multiple variables:
+The following image compares gradient descent with one variable to gradient descent with multiple variables:-

 ![](/images/Week2/MF5.png)